 Our bodies follow a natural 24-hour sleep-wake cycle.
 In the morning our bodies produce the highest amount of cortisol which makes us feel ready and alert.
 In the evening our body releases the hormone melatonin which produces the feeling of sleepiness.
 The blue light from our electronics has been shown to slow down the natural production of melatonin in the evening and keep us awake.

 Pro Tip – Invest in a traditional alarm clock and let your phone charge in another room.
 Stop using any electronic devices within 30-60 min of your bedtime.

 3. Keep your bedroom cool

-Research has shown that the best temperature to assure a good nights sleep is approximately 69 degrees Fahrenheit.
+Research has shown that the best temperature to ensure a good night’s sleep is approximately 69 degrees Fahrenheit.
 That is science your spouse can’t debate 😉

 4. Make sure it’s dark

-Room Darkening Shades or Blackout shades will block all natural light coming in to your room.
-These roller shades are usually mounted inside your window frame and has a blackout fabric wrapped around a tube that rolls down.
+Room Darkening Shades or Blackout shades will block all-natural light coming into your room.
+These roller shades are usually mounted inside your window frame and have a blackout fabric wrapped around a tube that rolls down.
 The blackout shade can either be rolled down manually by pulling a cord or the fabric itself, or with the push of a button.

-Side channels is another product that you can add to your roller shade to remove even the smallest light gaps around the shade and assure that the sun won’t wake you up in the morning.
+Side channels are another product that you can add to your roller shade to remove even the smallest light gaps around the shade and ensure that the sun won’t wake you up in the morning.